ncm2/ncm2/README.md

 After you reproduce the error, check the contents of the log files generated by NCM on current working directory, especially `nvim.log_py3_cm_core`.

-If there's no log file, and you get the message `nvim-completion-manager core channel terminated`, then you have to try starting NCM manually, and see what's happaning.
+If no log file is generated, and you get the message `nvim-completion-manager core channel terminated`, then you have to try starting NCM manually, and see what's happaning.
 Follow these steps:

 1. If you are using